carboxylman/stackdb/doc/user-guide.md

-Using StackDB
+Using Stackdb
 ====================

-Once you've built and installed StackDB, you'll probably wonder how to get started.
-This guide will help you understand StackDB features and usage model; configure your system to take full advantage of it; give you a brief tour of the programs and tools it comes with; and help you get started writing your own StackDB programs.
+Once you've built and installed Stackdb, you'll probably wonder how to get started.
+This guide will help you understand Stackdb features and usage model; configure your system to take full advantage of it; give you a brief tour of the programs and tools it comes with; and help you get started writing your own Stackdb programs.

 Quick Start
 -----------

-It's easy to get started with StackDB and do some debugging quickly, so this section is short.
-If you're already familiar with StackDB, just install StackDB, and jump to the [Examples and Demos](#examples-and-demos) section.
+It's easy to get started with Stackdb and do some debugging quickly, so this section is short.
+If you're already familiar with Stackdb, just install Stackdb, and jump to the [Examples and Demos](#examples-and-demos) section.

 Understanding the Concept and Features
 --------------------------------------

-StackDB is not a normal debugger nor memory-forensics tool -- although it can serve both those functions very well -- so the first step is to familiarize yourself with the features StackDB offers.
+Stackdb is not a normal debugger nor memory-forensics tool -- although it can serve both those functions very well -- so the first step is to familiarize yourself with the features Stackdb offers.
 You can download and read our paper at <http://www.flux.utah.edu/paper/johnson-vee14>.

-If your interest is in simply using a few features of the system, you'll be able to skim some of the more complicated details; but we do encourage you to read enough to gain a conceptual understanding of StackDB if you're not familiar with it.
+If your interest is in simply using a few features of the system, you'll be able to skim some of the more complicated details; but we do encourage you to read enough to gain a conceptual understanding of Stackdb if you're not familiar with it.

-How to Run StackDB Programs
+How to Run Stackdb Programs
 ---------------------------

-The purpose of most StackDB programs is to attach to a target program -- an OS running in a VM; a process running in an OS running in a VM; a process running in userspace; or even a PHP application running in a process running in an OS running in a VM!
+The purpose of most Stackdb programs is to attach to a target program -- an OS running in a VM; a process running in an OS running in a VM; a process running in userspace; or even a PHP application running in a process running in an OS running in a VM!